 - Grease a 9×5-inch loaf pan.

-In another bowl, whisk together the sour cream, 1 cup sugar, the eggs, vanilla, lemon juice and lemon zest.
+- In a large mixing bowl whisk the sour cream, 1 cup sugar, eggs, lemon zest, vanilla extract, and lemon extract (optional) together until combined.

 - Meanwhile, cook the 1/4 C. Meyer lemon juice and remaining 1/4 C. sugar in a small pan until the sugar dissolves and the mixture is clear.
 Set aside.

-Carefully place on a baking rack over a sheet pan.
+- Place the cake (still in the pan) on a sheet pan.
 While the cake is still warm, pour the lemon-sugar mixture slowly over the cake and allow it to soak in.

-For the glaze, combine the confectioners' sugar and lemon juice and pour over the cake.
+- For the glaze, combine the confectioners’ sugar, lemon zest, and lemon juice.
+Drizzle over the cake.
 Slice and serve!